PedroFerreiraBento/MT5-Algorithmic-Trading/README.md

 python ./setup.py install
 ```

-#### If you want to change the packages, instead of the above command, run the following:
+#### If you want to change the packages while developing, instead of the above command, run the following:

 ```bash
 pip install -e .